QAston/md-wiki-public/software-eng/tools/dockerizing-applications.md

     * VOLUMEs can't be modified in derived images, all modifications to the directories are silently discarded
     * Deleting the container will not delete the volume, the volume needs to be deleted explicitly after the container is deleted (`docker volume prune -f`, `docker compose down -v`, `docker run --rm`)
     * Each new container with an anonymous volume gets one created from scratch, they’re not reused unless refered-to by name explicitly, which may result in lots of orphaned volumes
+* ONBUILD `<NORMAL INSTRUCTION>` - run the instruction when the image is used as a base, not inherited transitively by grandchildren
+* SHELL - override shell used for shell-form entrypoint definitions
+* STOPSIGNAL - define signal sent to container when it's stopped, by default it's SIGTERM

+### Env variables

+For linux containers docker sets the following variables:
+- HOME
+- HOSTNAME
+- PATH
+- TERM

 ### Container processes